-BRP has two major competitors in the PWC market: Kawasaki and Yamaha.
+The primary manufacturers in the PWC market are: BRP, Kawasaki and Yamaha.
 Management estimates that the Company holds the leading market share position of the global PWC market.

-Management estimates that the North American PWC retail market peaked at approximately 210,000 units in season 1995.
-In season 2015, the global PWC market represented approximately 87,000 units, up approximately 5% from season 2014.
+In season 2016, the global PWC market represented approximately 96,000 units, up approximately 10% from season 2015.
 Management believes that the Sea-Doo Spark watercraft, a more accessible PWC product introduced by the Company during season 2014, has significantly contributed to the industry unit growth observed in recent years.

-The Company produces a full line of PWCs consisting of 20 models marketed under the Sea-Doo brand name.
+The Company produces a full line of PWCs consisting of 24 models marketed under the Sea-Doo brand name.
+Sea-Doo is recognized as a leader in design, innovation, technology and performance.
 The Company introduced the first on-water brake in 2008.
 BRP's broad product offering allows it to compete in the main PWC product categories.

-For season 2015, suggested retail prices for BRP's PWC models range from approximately US\$5,200 to US\$17,500 in the United States.
+For season 2017, suggested retail prices for BRP's PWC models range from approximately US\$5,300 to US\$17,000 in the United States.